mark-wiemer-org/ahkpp/Contributing.md

 This way, we'll alway have a test to ensure we don't [re-introduce a bug](https://en.wikipedia.org/wiki/Software_regression)

+### Writing Code FAQ

+#### Tests aren't working properly

+Question: Sometimes, when running tests via VS Code's Debug viewlet, I see results for tests that don't match the TypeScript tests.

+Answer: Try running `npm run pretest` before running tests.

+Explanation: The tests are written in TypeScript, but must be transpiled to JavaScript before executing.
+When switching branches, the TS may change while the JS stays the same.
+This can result in running stale tests via VS Code.
+Running `npm run test` in the console will always run fresh tests.

 ### Validate the build

 Please validate the build before opening a PR.
 Automated checks will have to pass before the PR can be merged.